peekxc/peekxc.github.io/README.md

 > quarto render & eleventy --config eleventy.config.js --watch --serve

-Should probably switch to gulp

-To preprocess the CSS styles from tailwind, use:
+To preprocess the custom CSS styles from tailwind, use:

 > npx tailwindcss -i styles.css --output lib/css/tw_styles.css

+All source css/js/font/img assest are stored in `/lib` and statically copied to `/docs` on generation.

+## TODO

+- Should probably switch to gulp
+- Add image minimizers
+- Remove tailwind-elements.js and jquery.js dependencies for page performance
+- Nanofy tailwinds styles
+- Move the relevent katex.min and code highlighting styles to the blog/single_md templates